Why Trump will be the big winner in next week's Alabama Senate race

 Washington (CNN)One week from today, Alabama Sen. Luther Strange and former state Supreme Court Justice Roy Moore will face off in a GOP runoff in the race to replace Attorney General Jeff Sessions in the Senate.
 The race has drawn lots of national attention, as President Donald Trump and Senate Majority Leader Mitch McConnell have endorsed Strange, while former top White House adviser Steve Bannon is on Moore's side.
 Who wins?
 And what does who wins tell us about the current state of the GOP?
-I reached out to my friend Bryan Lyman, the state government reporter at the Montgomery Advertiser, for answers.
+I reached out to my friend Brian Lyman, the state government reporter at the Montgomery Advertiser, for answers.
 Our conversation, conducted via email and lightly edited for flow, is below.

 Why Trump will be the big winner in next week's Alabama Senate race